ijarndev/vecthor/README.md

 - Calculating perpendicular and parrallel vectors to any vector
 - Finding unitary vector
 - List of all vectors generated and the posibility of edit them
-- Save in local store the current work
+- Save in local storage the current work
 - Whatever I come up with when I get bored